 luggage lock(s) (cable?)

-Keyed locks are fussy to deal with, more easily compromised, and prone to loss of the keys, so use the combination variety; for checked baggage in particular, select a lock with at least four combination wheels (it takes a surprisingly short time to cycle through the limited possibilites of a three-wheeled lock).
+Luggage locks are easily compromised, so don't expect much of them.
+Keyed locks are fussy to deal with and prone to key loss, so use the combination variety; for checked baggage in particular, select a lock with at least four combination wheels (it takes a surprisingly short time to cycle through the limited possibilities of a three-wheeled lock).
 Letter-based locks make combinations more easily remembered for some.
-Casual pilferage can often be avoided by securing bag openings with nylon cable ties (available from electronic supply stores), or even dental floss, but proper locks are more convenient.
+Casual pilferage can often be avoided by securing bag openings with split key ringsplit key rings (such as shown at left), nylon cable ties (available from electronic supply stores), or even a sturdily-knotted length of dental floss, but proper padlocks are more convenient.
+That said, it's wise not to use (dangling) padlocks on checked bags, else an airport conveyor belt may remove them for you!

 It's worth noting that some carriers will not accept bags as checked luggage unless all external openings are locked.
 Some will not accept bags if they are locked.
-And some require the use of specially approved locks that can by opened by security personnel (and anyone else with the correct tool).
+And many require the use of specially approved locks that can easily be opened by security personnel (and anyone else with a simple tool).
 Go figure.